yukselcodingwithyou/metricguard/README.md

 Any `BusinessException` or other exception thrown from the method will increment the `metricguard_errors` counter with tags including a `type` of `business` or `system`.
 When `headers` are specified, the current HTTP request is inspected and the header values are attached as tags.
 If no headers are configured, the request is not accessed at all.

-## Continuous Integration

-The repository includes GitHub Actions workflows.
-All pushes and pull requests on `main` run the Maven tests.
-A separate workflow publishes the library when a tag beginning with `v` is pushed.

 ## Building and Installing

 After merging your changes to `main`, build and install the library to your